ClinicalSystemsEngineering/xml2tap/README.md

 When no message data is being received the application will produce a tap output reconnect routine as a means of keep alive.

-The http site is used for status diagnositics and monitoring if messages beging to queue.
-Currently this is hardcoded at 300 messages but can easily be changed in the source before compiling.
+The http site is used for status diagnositics and monitoring if messages begin to queue.
+Currently this is hardcoded at 100 messages but can easily be changed in the source before compiling.

 The lumberjack loging package is used to log data to file and the default location is /var/log/xml2tap/xml2tap.log.